gregory-chatelier/watchfor/README.md

 ### 3. Use case : prevent CI/CD Race Conditions

-`watchman` is designed to replace time-based waiting loops with resilient, state-based polling.
+`watchfor` is designed to replace time-based waiting loops with resilient, state-based polling.

 Before: The common pattern, a shell loop with sleep instructions